European Centre for Disease Prevention and Control: Eurosurveillance

 Eurosurveillance, a European peer-reviewed journal devoted to the epidemiology, surveillance, prevention and control of infectious diseases, has been published by ECDC since March 2007.
 The journal was founded in 1995 and, before its move to ECDC, was a collaborative project between the European Commission, the Institut de Veille Sanitaire (France) and the Health Protection Agency (United Kingdom).
 Eurosurveillance is an open-access (i.e. free) web-based journal that reports infectious disease issues from a European perspective.
 It publishes results from ECDC and the EU-funded surveillance networks, thereby providing the scientific community with timely access to new information.
 The journal is published every Thursday.

 Member states

 In addition to the member states of the union, three members of the European Economic Area also participate in the ECDC network: Iceland, Liechtenstein, Norway.

-The United Kingdom benefited from the ECDC during the Brexit transition period from February 1 to December 31, 2020.
+The United Kingdom benefited from the ECDC during the Brexit transition period from 1 February to 31 December 2020.